tmarkec/take_a_hike/README.md

 #### Site owner
 - As a site owner I want to be able to create, update and delete posts so that I can control my website content
-- As a site owner I want to be able to approve or delete comments so that I can filter out objectionable comments -As a site owner I want to be able to access all subscribed email so that I could send new information related to my website
+- As a site owner I want to be able to approve or delete comments so that I can filter out objectionable comments -As a site owner I want to be able to access all subscribed emails so that I could send new information related to my website
 - As a site owner I want to be able to delete user so that I can receive several benefits such as: manage my data, reduce liability & resource optimization